What is forest bathing? Here's how it can lower stress and boost immunity

 What are the benefits of forest bathing?

-- Mental clarity
+- Greater mental clarity

 - Lower blood pressure

-- Lower stress levels
+- Eased stress levels

 - Stronger immune system

-How to find forest bathing near me
+How to find forest bathing near you

 Forest bathing tips for beginners